carlosrusso/scalableSelection/README.md

 ## Summary

-The services team periodically asks for selectors that support inversion of selection, in paginated scenarios.
+The services team periodically asks for selectors that support inversion of selection, in paginated scenarios, which is currently not supported.

 This is however a particular case around expressing the selected items as a list of included terms and a list of excluded terms.
 Alternatively, one could express a selection as a set of conditions.